techannihilation/drd/README.md

 # Dynamic Robot Defense

-This is a clone of [Robot Defense](https://github.com/techannihilation/Robot-Defense) where Silver and Fast work on complete dynamic spawning of robots.
+This is a clone of [Robot Defense](https://github.com/techannihilation/Robot-Defense) where we work on complete dynamic spawning of robots.

 ## TODO